Evolution of a Revolution

 Are you still using an Intel® 8086 processor?
 The processor was introduced in mid-1978.
 If you are still using an 8086 you’ll probably want to use continuous air drying or perpetual injection of acetophenone to extend the life of your cable.
 On the other hand, if you have a modern microprocessor in your computer, you’ll probably want the suped-up version of those older rejuvenation technologies, which were introduced in the early 1980’s.

 I suspect that what you really want to consider is not the number of years a specific fluid has been used, but the evolution and lineage of the products and processes available to you.
-Just like Intel upgrades the capabilities of its processors every 18 to 24 months, the two global rejuvenation vendors do the same thing – each at a different pace.
-There are no commercially significant rejuvenation fluids used today, which have been in use without formulation changes for more than six years – that’s a fact.
+Just like Intel upgrades the capabilities of its processors every 18 to 24 months, the two global rejuvenation vendors do the same thing—each at a different pace.
+There are no commercially significant rejuvenation fluids used today, which have been in use without formulation changes for more than six years—that’s a fact.
 The more relevant answer to your question requires a discussion of the “evolution of a revolution” in small diameter (cable conductors 4/0 and smaller) cable rehabilitation.
 Check out the chart nearby, which is a kind of rejuvenation genealogy.
-This chart can be downloaded by clicking the link below.
-You may wish to print this illustration to follow along with the discussion which follows.

 There are two main dimensions to rejuvenation technology, fluid and process.
 The evolutions of both of these dimensions are presented alongside the innovation timeline down the middle of the illustration.
 The innovation timeline provides inventor names, patent application dates, and the U.S. Patent number of all commercially significant innovations in the rejuvenation of small diameter cables.
 The timeline stretches 30 years from 1981 to 2011.
 The very first inventors, Fryszczyn and Bahder were both with Cable Technology Laboratories (CTL).
 They invented two methods of perpetual continuous feed, one that involved a flow of desiccant (typically dry air or nitrogen) and the other involved non-water reactive (NWR) hydrocarbons such as fatty-alcohols and acetophenone.
 Neither of these two ideas enjoyed substantial commercial success, because the notion of perpetually maintaining flow in a cable was not attractive.
 The air-drying approach survives today in some small volume specialty applications.

 After the groundbreaking work at CTL, all innovation since 1986 was led by Novinium founders, Bertini and Vincent.
 That’s right, every significant improvement in the fluids and the process involved these two men.
-Today, Novinium’s competitor, UTILX® Corporation, utilizes technology invented by Bertini and Vincent.
-In the diagram the portion of that technology, which remains under patent protection for about two-more years, is delineated with a rose-colored background.
-This technology is over 18-years old.
-In 2005, UTILX changed the formulation of its CableCURE®/XL product by reducing the level of the very volatile and flammable monoalkoxysilane (MAS) additive by a factor of six, hence the CableCURE/XL fluid in use today has been in use for about six years.
+In 2005, the formulation of Cablecure® XL product was changed by reducing the level of the very volatile and flammable monoalkoxysilane (MAS) additive by a factor of six, hence the Cablecure XL fluid in use today has been in use for about six years.
 This happens to be about the same length of time as Novinium’s fluid offerings, but what is really important is the lineage.

 As you can see from the illustration, there is an unbroken lineage of fluid and process improvements that trace back over three decades.
 The majority components of all rejuvenation fluids since 1986 have been water reactive dialkoxysilanes (DAS).
 Patented improvements made by Novinium and represented in the figure with a light blue background include: